June 19, 2016

 Indeed, if procedures were not followed the risk of bleeding would be even greater than the blood contamination already occurring from the inherent design faults.

 So where are the photos capturing bloody arms and bloody nozzles, critics ask.
-The likelihood of such bloody photographs being published within military yearbooks would be few and far between.
-Moreover, even if such images were presented skeptics and naysayers would accuse me, and anyone else, of photoshopping.
+The likelihood of such bloody photographs being published within military yearbooks and films has been few and far between.
+However, they have started to emerge.

 (Navy RTC San Diego company 934, 1981)